UniversityOfDundee-Computing/CW2-api_mashup/README.md

 # CW2-api_mashup
-A website that will combine two apis to something usefull
+A website that will combine two apis to do something usefull